Cleft Friends is a project of Smile Foundation.

-Improving lives by empowering, advocating & educating all South African’s affected by cleft lip and palate.
+To improve lives by empowering and educating all South Africans affected by cleft lip and palate.